jenmoutenot/CommandLinArguments/README.md

 wash a b c    c q   nothing        verify file a now has zero length (where file a exists)```

-[//]: # (flesh out this test plan by added a complete set of tests for one of the wash functions.)
+[//]: # (flesh out this test plan by adding a complete set of tests for one of the wash functions.)